Yellow Fever Vaccine

 Vaccines may be harmful to an unborn baby and generally should not be given to a pregnant woman.
 However, not vaccinating the mother could be more harmful to the baby if the mother becomes infected with a disease that this vaccine could prevent.
 Your doctor will decide whether you should receive this vaccine, especially if you have a high risk of infection with yellow fever.

-Do not receive this vaccine without telling your doctor if you are breast-feeding a baby.
+You should not receive this vaccine if you are breast-feeding a baby.

 Children younger than 9 months old should not receive this vaccine, and should not travel to areas where yellow fever is known to exist.

-In addition to receiving the yellow vaccine, use protective clothing, insect repellents, and mosquito netting around your bed to further prevent mosquito bites that could infect you with the yellow fever virus.
+In addition to receiving yellow fever vaccine, use protective clothing, insect repellents, and mosquito netting around your bed to further prevent mosquito bites that could infect you with the yellow fever virus.

 If you continue to travel or live in areas where yellow fever is common, you should receive a booster dose of yellow fever vaccine every 10 years.